Projects per year

 Supervision interests

-I am always interested in talking to prospective graduate students about their research interests and how I could help them.
+I am interested in talking to prospective graduate students about their research interests and how I could help them.
 I am particularly interested in working with students who aspire to be critical qualitative researchers.
 Given my interdisciplinary background I have supervised students who have drawn on a range of methods (e.g. ethnography, Foucualdian analysis, narrative inquiry, in-depth interviews, participant-observation, genealogy, 'new' materialist approaches, and phenomenology) and have examined a range of topics, including:

 • E-motion: guilt and women’s bodies